 What details can you uncover?

-The records that you will find within these documents are broken down into a number of areas.
+The records that you will find within these documents are broken down into several areas.

-- Attestation Papers – Which will provide the name, address, date of birth and the next of kin of the soldier.
+- Attestation Papers – This will provide the name, address, date of birth, and the next of kin of the soldier.